qrakhen/sqript/README.md

 ﻿# sqript
 ### ~ another (dynamic|static) type-(less|full) adventure into obscurity

-Sqript is a interpreted programming language written in C#.
+Sqript is an interpreting programming language written in C#.

 It comes with it's very own syntax, data types, workflow and behaviours.
 Can be built for - and also runs on - all platforms, including your microwave.